Nominee Shareholder Service

 Upon taking on the duties of Nominee Shareholder, we would hold your shares on trust in the form of a Nominee Shareholders Agreement.
-Our Nominee Shareholders Agreement would serve the purpose of ensuring that your identity as beneficial owner is only known to us and not put on public record at the Company's Registry.
+Our Nominee Shareholders Agreement would serve the purpose of ensuring that your identity as a beneficial owner is only known to us and not put on public record at the Company’s Registry.

 An original Share Transfer form signed by us, but undated, will be issued to you, so that you can have the security of being able to transfer the shares at any time.